MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/repair-server.md

 ## Supported scenarios

-Repairing a server will reimage a server and bring it back to the cluster with the previous name and configuration.
-Repairing a single server will result in a redeployment with the option to persist the data volumes.
+Repairing a server reimages a server and brings it back to the cluster with the previous name and configuration.
+Repairing a single server results in a redeployment with the option to persist the data volumes.
 Only the system volume is deleted and newly provisioned during deployment.

 > [!IMPORTANT]
 > - Make sure that you always have backups for your workloads and do not rely on the system resiliency only.
 This is especially critical in single-server scenarios.